 | Multilingual support | Pass | Fail |

-Fusion Markets offers tighter spreads starting from 0 pips, compared to CMC Markets's spreads from 0.7 pips.
-Tighter spreads lower the cost per trade, particularly valuable for high-frequency and scalping strategies.
+Fusion Markets starts from 0 pips, tighter than CMC Markets's 0.7 pips.
+Tighter spreads lower the cost per trade, which matters most for high-frequency and scalping strategies.

 Neither CMC Markets nor Fusion Markets requires a minimum deposit, making both accessible regardless of starting capital.